Y. Adinarayana Reddy

-Y Adinarayana Reddy (15 October 1916 – 8 June 2002) was an Indian Freedom Fighter and Politician.
+Yerrapureddy Adinarayana Reddy (15 October 1916 – 8 June 2002) was an Indian freedom fighter and politician.
 He organized the Individual Satyagraha Movement 1940 in the District and suffered three months in the Vellore Central Jail.
 During the Quit India Movement, he worked underground and later he was arrested and detained from 1942 to 1944 in the Vellore and Thanjavur Jails.
 He was a two term Member of Parliament, representing Andhra Pradesh in the Rajya Sabha the upper house of India's Parliament as a member of the Indian National Congress.
 He even served as Member of the Legislative Assembly of the earlier Madras Legislative Assembly and Andhra Pradesh Legislative Assembly from Rayachoti.
 He was also elected as MLC by Andhra Pradesh Legislative Council.

 Personal life

 Yerrapureddy Adinarayana Reddy was born on 15 October 1916 in T.Sundupalle in the Kadapa district of Andhra Pradesh.
 He completed his B.A. from Madras University and was an Agriculturist.
 Being born into a Hindu family as eldest son of Y Nagi Reddy, Adinarayana Reddy was married to Y. Basamma.
 They had 4 sons and 3 daughters - Y. Ravindra Reddy (Ex-Chairman APGENCO), Shivaram Reddy, Dr Yerukala Reddy, Anand Reddy, Arundhati, Savithri Allapureddy and Sridevi.
 He is related to many political personalities in the State.
 Then Chief Minister of Andhra Pradesh Kasu Brahmananda Reddy is his brother-in-law.
 Prestigious Pincha Project Dam on Penna River tributary is his brain child.
 Later in 2004 then Chief Minister of Andhra Pradesh State Y S Rajashekar Reddy renamed it as Adinarayana Reddy Pincha Project as a tribute.